Gershwen/edoc2/README.md

 Using MERN as it provides a complete end to end solution.
 Next.js to provide server side rendering.
 So that the app stays operational under heavy load and can run optimally even on devices with low bandwidth.
+Next.js being a React frame work will handle the frontend solution.
+Express will be serving the backing linking the frontend to the database.
+Express will also process all CRUD operations to make changes to the database.
+Will be using MongoDB as the database which is a good fit as this app will be able to adapt to the needs of the users.

 ## Deployment